DWTechs/Passken.js/README.md

 ### ES6 / TypeScript

-Import of the Passken.js module into a Typescript file
+Example of use with Express.js in Typescript using ES6 module format

 ```javascript